 Hospice care encompasses a broad range of supportive care services to beneficiaries expected to survive 6 months or less.
 A team of health care professionals and volunteers provide medical, psychological, and spiritual support, with the goal of helping dying patients, to have peace, comfort, and dignity, but without the expectation of cure during a terminal illness.
 Terminal illnesses may include cancer, advanced cardiovascular disease, and other disease processes.
 Hospice programs also provide respite services to support a patient’s caregiver family.
 Hospice care may take place at home, at a hospice privately-owned center, in an acute-care hospital or in a skilled nursing facility (SNF).
-In 2013 aggregate costs to the Medicare program for hospital were $15.1 billion, including care for 1.3 million beneficiaries.
-47% of Medicare decedents in 2013 utilized hospice services, with an average period of participation in the program of 17 days.

 The Medicare hospice benefit provides for virtually all categories of care for the terminal beneficiary and is covered under Part A of traditional Medicare, even if the beneficiary was enrolled prior to receiving these services in a Medicare managed care plan.
 Regulations and guidance governing covered services under the Hospice benefit are outlined in 42 CFR 418.200 – 418.205.
 Medicaid programs have similar coverage conditions and benefits.